South Solitary Island

 The tower was built of mass concrete using cement and sand conveyed to the island and 'broken stone from the conglomerate rock of the island.'
 Three large stone cottages were erected for the keepers and due to the extreme weather conditions are surrounded by high stone walls.
 A wall also runs from the cottages to the lighthouse.

 The South Solitary Lighthouse appears to be the first in New South Wales to use kerosene instead of colza oil.
 The mechanism was so satisfactory that it was not converted to automatic electric until 1975 when it was demanned.
 Therefore the South Solitary Lighthouse was also the last kerosene operated light it New South Wales.
-The original optic was replaced in 1975 and the 1880 optic can still be seen in the Coffs Harbour and District Historical Museum.
+The original optic was replaced in 1975 and the 1880 optic is now part of the collection at the Coffs Harbour Regional Museum.

 In the early days supplies arrived by steamer from Sydney every fortnight and eventually weekly or fortnightly supplies were launched from Coffs Harbour, weather permitting.
 Due to the steep slope of the island, everything including supplies and people had to be taken off the launch in a basket lowered by a crane from the landing stage.
 The drums of kerosene had to be unloaded and then hauled up the steep concrete path as with the other stores.

 There is a little school house, a room, near the head-keeper's residence on the island.
 In 1909 the keepers hired a school-teacher William Mahon and arranged for a government subsidy for the year that Mahon remained on the island.
 In the early days a governess was engaged by many of the keepers.
 Children of school age later received their education through correspondence.